Bhavna Middha

 Using the capability approach to evaluate energy vulnerability policies and initiatives in Victoria, Australia

-Nicola Willand, Dr Bhavna Middha, Gordon Walker
+Nicola Willand, Bhavna Middha, Gordon Walker

 Local Environment The International Journal of Justice and Sustainability